-The Romanian Rural Network connects rural areas to rural development policies, European funding and initiatives, contributing to the understanding and implementation of the RDP.
+The Slovak Rural Network connects rural areas to rural development policies, European funding and initiatives, contributing to the understanding and implementation of the RDP.

 The Slovak Rural Network established its objectives in line with the mandatory NRN objectives set by the EU Regulation.